redhat-cop/rhel-edge-automation-arch/docs/basic-walkthrough.md

 # Basic Walkthrough

 This guide will help familiarize yourself with the process of building your first RHEL for Edge image using this architecture.
-By the end of this walkthrough, you will
+By the end of this walk-through, you will:

 * Understand the primary components in the architecture
-* Build a RHEL for Edge Image from a Blueprint
+* Build a RHEL for Edge image from a Blueprint
-* Publish a Kickstart file referencing the previously built RHEL for Edge Image
+* Publish a Kickstart file referencing the previously built RHEL for Edge image

 ## Prerequisites

-The following requirements must be satisfied prior to beginning the walkthrough:
+The following requirements must be satisfied prior to beginning the walk-through:

-1. OpenShift Command Line tool
+1. OpenShift CLI Tool
-2. Tekton Command Line Tool
+2. Tekton CLI Tool
 3. An OpenShift cluster provisioned with the tooling associated in this repository
-3. Access to the OpenShift Cluster as a user with `cluster-admin` access.
+3. Access to the OpenShift cluster as a user with `cluster-admin` access.

 ## Use Case Overview

-This walkthrough will illustrate the ease of building, publishing and consuming RHEL for Edge content.
+This walk-through will illustrate the ease of building, publishing and consuming RHEL for Edge content.
 For the sample use case, an edge node with the [IBM Developer Model Asset Exchange: Weather Forecaster](https://github.com/IBM/MAX-Weather-Forecaster) application running in a container will be built and deployed.
-This process consists of the following
+This process consists of the following:

+* Run a series of pipelines that:
-* Building a RHEL for Edge node
+  + Use Image Builder to create a custom RHEL for Edge image (OSTree commit) using compose image type `rhel-edge-container`
+  + Push generated OCI tar archive to Quay
+  + Deploy OCI container on OpenShift for staging
+  + Synchronize OStree content in web server running on OpenShift for production
-* Creating a Kickstart file referencing the previously built RHEL for Edge Image with the configuration to run the container workload
+* Creating a Kickstart file with the configuration to run the container workload
+* Generate auto-booting RHEL for Edge installer ISO with embedded OSTree commit and Kickstart

 ## Building a RHEL for Edge Image

-The process of building a RHEL for edge image involves composing a Blueprint containing list of packages to include, entry modules for packages, as well as any customizations to the resulting image.
-The architecture includes a Tekton pipeline with the purpose of building an RHEL for Edge Image from an existing blueprint.
+The process of building a RHEL for edge image involves composing a Blueprint containing a list of packages, entry modules for packages, as well as any customizations to the resulting image.
+The architecture includes a Tekton pipeline with the purpose of building an RHEL for Edge image from an existing blueprint.
 Sample blueprints are found on the [blueprints](https://github.com/redhat-cop/rhel-edge-automation-arch/tree/blueprints) branch of this repository.

-For the most basic configurations, a sample [hello-world](https://github.com/redhat-cop/rhel-edge-automation-arch/tree/blueprints/hello-world) blueprint is available and provides necessary configuration to run the containerized application.
+For the most basic configurations, a sample [hello-world](https://github.com/redhat-cop/rhel-edge-automation-arch/tree/blueprints/hello-world) blueprint is available and provides the necessary configuration to run the containerized application.

 All of the content for managing RHEL for Edge applications are located in the `rfe` namespace within the OpenShift cluster.